pro-beginner/Animeheaven.eu-Downloader/README.md

       http://animeheaven.eu/i.php?a=Dragon%20Ball%20Super

       a sample query would look like,

-      $python AnimeHeavenDownloader.py http://animeheaven.eu/i.php?a=Dragon%20Ball%20Super /users/me/Downloads 1 100
+      `$python AnimeHeavenDownloader.py http://animeheaven.eu/i.php?a=Dragon%20Ball%20Super /users/me/Downloads 1 100`

-Note: Our current implementation does not show the exent of download at each instance of time, but keep pateince the download is taking place, successful dowmnload of each episode is notified.
+**Note**: Our current implementation does not show the exent of download at each instance of time, but keep pateince the download is taking place, successful dowmnload of each episode is notified.